This cider braised pork shoulder is paired with fresh cranberries and apple for a classic Fall meal.

 Truth be told, I don’t really have a set recipe for the sauce.
 I go mainly on taste, adjusting seasoning until the balance of tart and sweet is met and the spices are noticeable but not over-powering.
 The bit of orange zest is what rounds it all together, I think.

-Recipe: Cider Braised Pork with Apples and Cranberries
+Cider Braised Pork Shoulder with Cranberries and Apple

-- 1 lb. onions (3 medium), halved lengthwise, then cut lengthwise into 1/4-inch-thick slices
+- 3 medium onions halved lengthwise, then cut lengthwise into 1/4-inch-thick slices

 - 3/4 cup unfiltered apple cider

-- 1 firm apple, peeled, cored, halved and cut into 1/4-inch slices
+- 1 apple peeled, cored, halved and cut into 1/4-inch slices

 - 1/3 cup brown sugar